Super Size Me: Experiment

-Day 2 brings Spurlock's first (of nine) Super Size meal, at the McDonald's on 34th Street and Tenth Avenue, which is a meal made of a Double Quarter Pounder with Cheese, Super Size French fries, and a 42-ounce Coca-Cola, which took him 22 minutes to eat.
-He experiences steadily increasing stomach discomfort during the process, and then finally vomits in the McDonald's parking lot.
+The second day brought Spurlock's first (of nine) Super Sized meals, which he ate at the McDonald's on 34th Street and Tenth Avenue.
+It consisted of a Double Quarter Pounder with Cheese, Super Size French fries, and a 42-ounce Coca-Cola, which took him 22 minutes to eat.
+He experienced steadily increasing stomach discomfort during the process, and then finally vomited in the McDonald's parking lot.

-After five days Spurlock has gained 9.5 lb (from 185.5 to about 195 pounds).
-It is not long before he finds himself experiencing depression, and he claims that his bouts of it along with lethargy, and headaches could be relieved by eating a McDonald's meal.
-His general practitioner describes him as being "addicted".
-At his second weigh-in, he had gained another 8 lb, putting his weight at 203.5 lb.
-By the end of the month he weighs about 210 lb, an increase of about 24.5 pounds (about 11 kg).
-Because he could only eat McDonald's food for a month, Spurlock refused to take any medication at all.
-At one weigh-in, Spurlock lost 1 lb. from the previous weigh-in, and a nutritionist hypothesized that he had lost muscle mass, which weighs more than an identical volume of fat.
-At another weigh-in, a nutritionist said that he gained 17 lb in 12 days.
+After five days, Spurlock gained 9.5 lb (from 185.5 to about 195 pounds).
+It was not long before he found himself experiencing depression, and he claimed that his bouts of it, along with lethargy and headaches, could be relieved by eating a McDonald's meal.
+His gastroenterologist, Dr. Lisa Ganjhu, described him as being "addicted".
+At his second weigh-in he had gained another 8 lb, putting his weight at 203.5 lb.
+By the end of the month he weighed about 210 lb, an increase of about 24.5 lb.
+Because he only wanted to eat McDonald's food, Spurlock refused to take any medication at all.
+At one weigh-in, Spurlock had lost 1 lb. from the previous weigh-in, and a nutritionist hypothesized that he had lost muscle mass, which weighs more than an identical volume of fat.
+At another weigh-in a nutritionist said Spurlock had gained 17 lb in 12 days.

-Spurlock's then-girlfriend, Alexandra Jamieson, attests to the fact that Spurlock lost much of his energy and sex drive during his experiment.
-It was not clear at the time whether or not Spurlock would be able to complete the full month of the high-fat, high-carbohydrate diet, and family and friends began to express concern.
+Spurlock's then-girlfriend, Alexandra Jamieson, attested to the fact that Spurlock lost much of his energy and sex drive during his experiment.
+It was not clear at the time whether or not Spurlock would be able to complete the entire month of the high-fat, high-carbohydrate diet, and his family and friends began to express concern.

-On Day 21, Spurlock has heart palpitations.
-His internist, Dr. Daryl Isaacs, advises him to stop what he is doing immediately to avoid any serious health problems.
-He compares Spurlock with the protagonist played by Nicolas Cage in the movie Leaving Las Vegas, who intentionally drinks himself to death in a matter of weeks.
-Despite this warning, Spurlock decides to continue the experiment.
+On Day 21, Spurlock had heart palpitations and liver damage.
+His internist, Dr. Daryl Isaacs, advised him to stop what he was doing immediately to avoid any serious health problems.
+He compared Spurlock with the protagonist played by Nicolas Cage in the movie Leaving Las Vegas, who intentionally drinks himself to death in a matter of weeks.
+Despite this warning Spurlock decided to continue the experiment.

-On March 2, Spurlock makes it to day 30 and achieves his goal.
-In thirty days, he has "Supersized" his meals nine times along the way (five of which were in Texas, four in New York City).
-His physicians are surprised at the degree of deterioration in Spurlock's health.
-He notes that he has eaten as many McDonald's meals as most nutritionists say the ordinary person should eat in eight years (he ate 90 meals, which is close to the number of meals consumed once a month in an eight-year period).
+On March 2, Spurlock reached day 30 and achieved his goal.
+His physicians were surprised at the degree of deterioration in Spurlock's health.
+He noted that he has eaten as many McDonald's meals as most nutritionists say the ordinary person should eat in eight years.
+(He ate 90 meals, which is close to the number of meals consumed once a month in an eight-year period.)